 Ventas e ingresos – Sales and Payments

-Invoices raised should be numbered sequentially they MUST be in Spanish although they can be in English or another language as well.
+Invoices issued should be numbered sequentially they MUST be in Spanish although they can be in English or another language as well.

 Compras y gastos – Purchases and Expenses

 Receipts for expenditures MUST carry your name address & NIE number.
 You should number each purchase sequentially (easier by month but up to you) in your book and the date it was made.

 also changes for 2018